electron/electron/docs/api/app.md

 **Note:** Unity launcher requires a `.desktop` file to work.
 For more information, please read the [Unity integration documentation][unity-requirement].

+**Note:** On macOS, you need to ensure that your application has the permission to display notifications for this method to work.

 ### `app.getBadgeCount()` _Linux_ _macOS_

 Returns `Integer` - The current value displayed in the counter badge.